 Recognizes outstanding individuals, businesses or organizations that have made or are making a significant or ongoing voluntary contribution, beyond legislated requirements, to the well-being and advancement of people with disabilities.

 Recognizes an individual or organization that, through their volunteerism, has contributed to nurturing and enhancing the arts in Oakville.

 Recognizes a group of three or more individuals who have come together to volunteer their time toward a shared goal/activity or event involving leadership, innovation and creativity.
 Activities or events can benefit all ages.

-Recognizes an individual or organization that has made an outstanding contribution to Oakville’s heritage and history by aiding in the preservation and celebration of Oakville’s natural, built or cultural heritage.
+Recognizes an individual or organization that has made an outstanding contribution to Oakville by aiding in the preservation and celebration of Oakville’s natural, built or cultural heritage.

 Recognizes an individual who has made an outstanding volunteer contribution towards improving the well-being of Oakville residents of any age group.

-Recognizes a Senior (65 years and older) or group that has made an outstanding voluntary contribution to the Oakville community.
+Recognizes a senior individual or group (65 years and older) that has made an outstanding voluntary contribution to the Oakville community.

 Recognizes a youth individual or group (18 years and under) that has made positive contributions towards enriching Oakville’s quality of life.

 For more information, please contact Julie Pennal, Community Spirit Awards Chair at 905-845-6601, ext.
 3978 or email@example.com.